jevansbio/net2blend/README.md

 ## How to use:
 NOTE: Built under Blender 2.8

-Read the R function into R using source.
+- Read the R function into R using source.

-Place the import_net.py file in your blender addon folder.
+- place the import_net.py file in your blender addon folder.
 Install using the addons menu - it'll be under the name "Import network".
 This will add an "import network" panel under the "tools" category in the sidebar.

-Run the R function - this will export and edge csv and a vertex csv.
+- Run the R function - this will export and edge csv and a vertex csv.
 Then just select these files in the Blender panel and click "import network".
 Your network objects should appear (depending on the coordinates it might not be in view).

 ## Detailed instructions: